Daily Air Emissions Report

 New-Indy is continuously monitoring hydrogen sulfide in various locations both at the Catawba Mill and in surrounding neighborhoods.
 The report below shows hydrogen sulfide levels as reported by New Indy.
 The report is updated daily.

-Following the EPA’s conclusion of such, New-Indy and SCDHEC each began collecting data from their own monitoring stations surrounding the New-Indy Containerboard mill.
+Following EPA’s conclusion of such, New-Indy and SCDHEC each began collecting data from their own monitoring stations surrounding the New-Indy Catawba mill.
 New-Indy placed five of its monitoring stations in close proximity to the previous EPA monitors.
 In the interactive map above, you can see the location of each New Indy monitoring station and daily average values.
 The daily reports can be downloaded from the links below.